Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 Right-Hand click the newly-created combo box to view properties and rename if required.

 Use a combo box name of your choice or accept and note the default name given.
-Update declarations section `Private Const Port_Combo_Name As String = ...` with combo name.
+Update declarations section `Public Const Port_ComboBox_Name As String = ...` with combo name.
 Complete the next step to populate the combo box data list with com port names from the host PC.